anytizer/ocunit/README.md

 Merchant oriented test scripts for OpenCart based on PHPUnit.

-__WARNING__: Never execute these tests against your live database or in server environment.
+__WARNING__: Never execute these tests against your live database or __in server environment__.
 It is likely to override the  product information, pricing, images, session, passwords and more.
 The database may never return to its original state.

-This project is NOT about developing the core OpenCart but the implementation of OpenCart to run a store.
+This project is NOT about developing the [core OpenCart](https://github.com/opencart/opencart) but the implementation of OpenCart to run a store.

 OCUnit reads the actual database configuration values and URLs from within your OpenCart to run tests.
 There are few [business rules](config.ini) and configurations you should edit before running the test.

-Take a backup first!
+But please take a backup first!

 ## Test Examples

-See how the tests are merchant oriented!

 * A corresponding image should exist for product or category.
     * Product Image: 800 px x 400 px
     * Category Image: 200 px x 200 px
-* A "downloadable" file has to be a .zip file only.
+* A "downloadable" file has to be in a .zip file only.
 * Directory listing is disabled throughout the website,
-* Store price cannot be less than the manufacturer price.
+* Store price cannot be less than the manufacturer price even after discounts.
 * Updating price makes a history of price change.
+  [*] Keep a log of when prices were changed.
-* Extension tables are added into the database.
+  * Custom Extension tables are added into the database.
-* Products must have videos associated with them.
+* Products must have videos associated with them in their description.
 * Concise inventory statistics generation.

 Not [all the tests](logs/testdox.txt) are complete.
 See those with x mark.